Dmitriyrus99/custom-erpnext/install.md

 ### Office Manager and Department Head

-- Office Manager has full desk access to Service Requests, Service Reports, Projects and Invoices.
+- Office Manager has full desk access to Issues, Timesheets, Projects and Invoices.
 - Department Head has broad access across these doctypes (coarse‑grained until a department field is introduced in the schema).

 ## Integrations